JellyPumps/tyre-grip-simulation/README.md

 # Tyre Grip Simulator

 A C++ application designed to simulate realistic tyre behavior on various surfaces, and under various conditions.
-The program is ideal for enhuisasts or anyone interested in the workings of a tyre.
+The program is ideal for enthusiasts or anyone interested in the workings of a tyre.

 > [!IMPORTANT]
 > This program is a simulation and should not be used as a subsitute for real world testing or vehicle handling analysis.
 I, or any contributer, is not responsible for any consequences, damages, or accidents that may occur as a result of using this software inappropriately or as a replacement for real-world data and testing.